astronomer/docs/learn/airflow-advanced-cluster-policies.md

 Some example implementations include:

 - Enforcing a default owner for your DAGs.
-- Enforce certain tags for DAGs, either default or based on conditions.
+- Enforcing certain tags for DAGs, either default or based on conditions.
-- Ensure development DAGs do not run in production.
+- Ensuring development DAGs do not run in production.
-- Stop a DAG from being executed by raising an `AirflowClusterPolicyViolation` exception.
+- Stopping a DAG from being executed by raising an `AirflowClusterPolicyViolation` exception.

 Note that the `dag_policy` is applied before the `task_policy` and after the DAG has been completely loaded.
 Hence, overriding the `default_args` parameter has no effect using `dag_policy`.
 If you want to override the default operator settings, use task policies instead.
 #### Example